stephenplusplus/things/readme.md

 myApp.goTo('/');
 ```

-For a more elaborate example, check out `app.js` in this repo.
+For a more elaborate example, check out [this lovely breakdown](http://stephenplusplus.github.com/things)!